stakater/Reloader/README.md

 **NOTE:** Be sure to merge the latest from "upstream" before making a pull request!

+## Release Processes

+_Repository GitHub releases_: As requested by the community in [issue 685](https://github.com/stakater/Reloader/issues/685), Reloader is now based on a manual release process.
+Releases are no longer done on every merged PR to the main branch, but manually on request.
+When a GitHub release is made, the corresponding image is built and pushed to the registry.

+_Repository git tagging_: The Reloader repository is tagged on every push to main.
+The creation of a tag does not trigger anything else, it just acts as a pointer to a commit on main.

+_Helm chart versioning_: The Reloader Helm chart release process is still [work in progress](https://github.com/stakater/Reloader/issues/684).
+This page will be updated when the process is settled.
+As a headsup, to address the issues that are inherent in the current process the chart will most probably be relocated to the [Stakater charts repository](https://github.com/stakater/charts/).
+This setup is common in open-source repositories.
+When a GitHub release has been manually created in this repository, an image will be built, and Renovate in the charts repository will update the Helm chart to use it.

 ## Changelog

 View our closed [Pull Requests](https://github.com/stakater/Reloader/pulls?q=is%3Apr+is%3Aclosed).